-By day, I’m a web designer (almost 20 years!)
+By day, I’m a web and graphic designer (almost 25 years between the two!)
 I focus on small businesses and entrepreneurs, artists and photographers, and tourism-related non-profits, particularly Chambers of Commerce and visitor bureaus/informational sites.

 I love making jewelry, especially rings, pendants, and bracelets!
 These days I do a lot of soldering with sterling silver, but I also work with wire, strung beads, gemstones and crystals, and resin.
 I’d like to try lapidary at least once.
 I also want to go gold-panning this year.
 THIS WILL BE THE YEAR.
 (I say this every year.
 There’s gold in them thar hills!)

-I love spaceflight and astronomy; find my (retired) blog at silver-rockets.com.
+I love spaceflight and astronomy; find my blog at silver-rockets.blog.
 I saw two of the last three space shuttle launches; one as a STS-133 #NASATweetup participant.
 It was fantastic!
 I also like architecture, art history, science fiction and fantasy, and poetry.
 Oh, and Sailor Moon.

 At Many Faceted, I’ll mostly be writing about my goldsmithing shenanigans, gemstones, their history and lore, and random interesting things I learn.
 Any gem adventures I have will be chronicled.
 I will periodically talk about gem books I like, online resources as I find them, and new additions to my modest gem collection.
 I’m very fond of photos!
 However, this is also my personal blog, so I may randomly talk about any of the things listed above, not listed in this paragraph.
 (Just sayin’.)